chronotruck/Vue2Leaflet/README.md

 Vue2Leaflet is only a wrapper for Leaflet.
 I want to keep it as simple as possible so I don't want to add any plugin support into this repo.

 ## FAQ
-#### My map and/or markers don't fully render.
-What gives?
-Depending on your project setup, you may have to try different solutions.

-To fix map rendering issues, it may help to [import the Leaflet stylesheet within the **script** section of your Vue component](https://github.com/KoRiGaN/Vue2Leaflet/issues/157#issuecomment-384307765).

-In most cases, though, it is Webpack messing with Leaflet marker icons' paths, resulting in warnings or even errors.
-You can alleviate that by either [unsetting/replacing the default paths](https://github.com/KoRiGaN/Vue2Leaflet/issues/96#issuecomment-341453050) ([alternate solution](https://github.com/Leaflet/Leaflet/issues/4968#issuecomment-319569682)) or [using Webpack aliases](https://github.com/Leaflet/Leaflet/issues/4849#issuecomment-307436996).

 #### How can I access the Leaflet map object?
 First add a ref to the map